MarynaShavlak/dev-interview-hub/README.md

    Applied exhaustive never checks, strategic any use, and advanced operators (typeof, keyof) to balance type safety with flexibility.
 Ensured full enum coverage in switch cases, flexible data utilities, and strongly-typed systems for themes, auth, table configs, i18n, feature flags, and Redux store management.

-2. **Generic Type Constraints & Interface Extensions** Implemented reusable, type-safe utilities using generic constraints and extensible interface hierarchies to ensure data integrity, flexibility, and compile-time validation across Firestore operations, deep merge logic, UI components, Redux stores, and pagination systems.
+2. **Generic Type Constraints & Interface Extensions** Built reusable, type-safe utilities using generic constraints and extensible interface hierarchies to enforce data integrity and flexibility across Firestore operations, deep merges, Redux stores, pagination systems, and UI components.
+Leveraged generics in React components to support flexible props while maintaining strong typing and reusability.

 3. **Optional Chaining & Non-Null Assertions**
    Used optional chaining `(?.)` and non-null assertions `(!)` throughout the project to handle deeply nested objects and third-party configs safely and effectively.
 Optional chaining improved fault tolerance in areas like authentication callbacks, input validation, and data fetching.
 Non-null assertions ensured strict type operations during Storybook webpack config overrides and guaranteed presence of values like `config!`, `module!.rules!`, and `resolve!.alias!` when extending build logic.

+4. **Type Narrowing with Type Guards and Discriminated Unions** Employed precise type narrowing strategies across the codebase for robust runtime safety.
+Used `typeof` checks to differentiate between primitives, complex objects, and Firestore timestamps.
+Applied `in` and `instanceof` operators in deeply recursive utility types like `DeepPartial<T> `and runtime utilities like `extractOptionValueName()`.
+Implemented discriminated unions in React rendering logic (e.g., article block rendering) to conditionally render components based on `block.type`, ensuring exhaustive and type-safe branching with clear fallbacks.

 ## Working with Translations